 Keeping Up The Pressure

-It goes without saying, the muralists of Chicano Park and the Chicano Park Steering Committee are are not taking any of these policy changes lightly.
+It goes without saying, the muralists of Chicano Park and the Chicano Park Steering Committee are not taking any of these policy changes lightly.
 Various muralists and members of the Steering Committee have already come together and made it abundantly clear that the Chicano Park Steering Committee already has a process in place for approving new artwork, that it is a process that they have followed for decades; and if CalTrans wants to sit in on the monthly meetings and be a part of the process they are more than welcome to be active participants.
 However, if CalTrans tries to force the issue and demand compliance that muralist cede their copyright to their own work then they will take legal action and take both CalTrans and the state of California to court; and that under absolutely under no circumstances will any artist give up their rights unless they personally choose to do so.
 With that said, we can’t be complacent and simply wait for CalTrans or the state to respond whenever they want at their own convenience and leisure.
 It’s imperative that we as a community send a clear and strong message that we are on top of this, that we are engaged, that we are watching and that we are prepared to galvanize the community not just in Barrio Logan; but with other artists and Barrios from all across the state should CalTrans decide to try and enforce these arbitrary and biased restrictions limiting the expression and artistic freedom of artists here in the state of California.

 Here’s something I need you guys to understand, your emails and phone calls to these people in public office really matter.
 In far too many instances when responding to a policy, an entity or phenomenon that threatens the well being of the Barrio and its residents we are already behind the eight-ball.
 We can no longer afford to simply be reactionary; and right now is a perfect time to get prepared, get ahead of this and let CalTrans and the state of California know that we mean business and that we are prepared to take this fight all the way to them if they attempt to impose these unfair policies on not just the muralists of Chicano Park, but artist across the entire state of California.
 Any justice we are going to receive will be the justice that we fight and make for ourselves.
-But we have to take action, and in far too many instances the action we take simply just does not match the outrage we show in the streets or online across social media.
-I know it feels good to post on Instagram, Twitter, Facebook etc. It’s reassuring to see our friends and allies share in solitary and know that there are others out there who care about these issues as deeply and passionately as we do.
+But we have to take action and in far too many instances the action we take simply just does not match the outrage we show in the streets or online across social media.
+I know it feels good to post on Instagram, Twitter, Facebook, etc. It’s reassuring to see our friends and allies share in solitary and know that there are others out there who care about these issues as deeply and passionately as we do.
 But, we have to be real with ourselves.
 The people who need to be aware of our ire, our frustration and our anger just simply aren’t going to see it here.
-The politicians, the public servants and the policy makers who consistently approve and sign off on policies that target and harm our communities; they’re not hanging out on woke twitter.
+The politicians, the public servants, and the policymakers who consistently approve and sign off on policies that target and harm our communities; they’re not hanging out on woke twitter.
 They’re not on your favorite decolonization page on Instagram or at protests in front of beloved venues and businesses in the Barrio closed due to increasing living expenses brought on by gentrification.
-The fact of the matter is we have to start taking the fight in places where we rarely take it, which is in the home court of these public servants and policy makers.
-We have to make them feel the heat, the pressure and they need to understand that there are consequences for approving these type of policies without our input.
+The fact of the matter is we have to start taking the fight in places where we rarely take it, which is in the home court of these public servants and policymakers.
+We have to make them feel the heat, the pressure and they need to understand that there are consequences for approving these types of policies without our input.
 As I said, the only justice we are going to receive will be the justice that we fight for and make of ourselves.
-And we have let CalTrans and the sate of California know that no artist with integrity would ever willingly sign away their rights, let alone agree to these biased policies; and that they’re going to have a serious fight on their hands not just from the artists but communities from all across the state if they try to enforce these policies and dictate what part of our history and our culture we can express through public art in our neighborhoods.
+And we have let CalTrans and the state of California know that no artist with integrity would ever willingly sign away their rights, let alone agree to these biased policies; and that they’re going to have a serious fight on their hands not just from the artists but communities from all across the state if they try to enforce these policies and dictate what part of our history and our culture we can express through public art in our neighborhoods.